File Sharing

 Basic mode vs. full access

-Some collaborators only see a basic mode of the File Sharing tab.
+Some collaborators only see a basic mode of the file workflow.

 - In basic mode, collaborators have view-only access to the file list and can see the activity feed for context, but they do not upload or edit metadata.